 My paintings are full of a surrealist queerness and a sense of existentialism that transcend our customary ways of seeing reality.
 Gender issues and human sexuality have intrigued me from an early age.
-My artwork has been affected by my Catholic upbringing in contrast to my experiences as a gay man.
-The dichotomy created by the presence of sex and spirituality combined with a constant drift between abstraction and figuration are fundamental elements of my body of work.
+My artwork has been affected by both my Catholic upbringing and my experiences as a gay man.
+In most of my paintings we encounter a dichotomy created by the spiritual and sexual references used in the images.
+There is also a constant drift between abstraction and figuration in my body of work.

-The co-existence between fauna, botanical and human anatomical references is noticeable in some of my paintings.
-They celebrate the symbiotic relationship between us and our habitat.
 My work of art has always promoted equity and functions as a hopeful invitation to inclusive and harmonious coexistence.
-They are surreal images of luminous forms that emerge to delight us and suggest introspection; paintings that echo the uncontainable energy that revives, unifies, and transforms the universe.
+Some pieces celebrate lust, sensuality and spiritual ecstasy; other paintings confront the spectator with feelings of anxiety over perceived body image.
+They are surreal images of luminous forms that emerge to delight us and suggest introspection.